 The Carrier FC-102 Danfoss product offering consists of three main configurations: D size, E size, and D size parallel drive (PD) modules.
-See details for the D size drive in Fig. 3, for the E size drive in Fig. 4, and for the D size parallel drive modules in Fig. 5.
-The product range covers a drive range of 315 to 1000 kW.
+See details for the D size drive in Fig. 3, for the E size drive in Fig. 4, for 19MV size D/E drives see Fig. 5, and for the D size parallel drive modules in Fig. 6.
+The product range covers a drive range of 200 to 1000 kW.
 When any work or troubleshooting is required, it is critical to determine the type of drive since their design layouts vary.
-This can be done by locating the Carrier VFD label located on the outside of the drive or the Danfoss type code on the Danfoss VFD nameplate and matching up the appropriate VFD Power Rating in Table 2 or Table 3.
+This can be done by locating the Carrier VFD label located on the outside of the drive or the Danfoss type code on the Danfoss VFD nameplate and matching up the appropriate VFD Power Rating in Table 2 and 3 or Table 4.